scala/scala-lang/blog/_posts/2017-11-30-bloop-release.md

 ## What is bloop?

 Bloop is a command-line tool for fast edit/compile/test workflows.
-Its primary goal is to compile and test your project faster than your stock build tool, offering a snappy developer experience.
+Its primary goal is to give you the fastest possible experience specifically in the edit/compile/test loop.
+Bloop is not meant to replace your current build system.
 The name stands for "build loop".

 ## Why `bloop`?